Last Updated Date: July, 2022.

-“Excused Downtime” means when the Services are not Available due to: (1) Scheduled Maintenance; (2) Customer’s use of the Services in violation of the Agreement; (3) failures of Customer’s internet connectivity or Customer’s equipment, services, systems, or other technology (excluding the Services); (4) failures of Lunchbox’s third-party service providers (e.g., AWS, Heroku, etc.); or (5) a force majeure event.
+B. “Excused Downtime” means when the Services are not Available due to: (1) Scheduled Maintenance; (2) Customer’s use of the Services in violation of the Agreement; (3) failures of Customer’s internet connectivity or Customer’s equipment, services, systems, or other technology (excluding the Services); (4) failures of Lunchbox’s third-party service providers (e.g., AWS, Heroku, etc.); or (5) a Force Majeure Event.

 a = [(b - c) - d] x 100 / (b - c)

 "a" = the percentage of Availability in such month;

 "b" = the total number of hours in such month;

 "c" = the total number of Excused Downtime hours in such month; and

 "d" = the total number of hours the Services are unavailable for reasons other than Excused Downtime in such month.

 4. Service Credits.
 If Lunchbox fails to meet the Availability Requirement in any given calendar month, Customer notifies Lunchbox of such failure within 24 hours of the end of the month, and Lunchbox confirms the failure, Lunchbox will provide Customer a credit to Customer’s account equal

 to 2.5% of the fees paid by Customer attributable to the month in with the failure occurred (each, a “Service Credit”) per incident that caused the service failure.
 An incident is only eligible for a Service Credit if the incident lasts more than 45 consecutive minutes.
 Accrued Service Credits may be applied to a future purchase or amount owing only.
 Service Credits may not be redeemed for cash payments.
 Service Credits will not exceed, in the aggregate, more than one week of Fees in any one calendar month.